SmartThingsDIY/arduino-uno-aws-weather-station/README.md

 This episode builds on the previous one and continues forward by pushing the temperature & humidity data received through the [DHT11](https://amzn.to/2Qs9fcV) sensor, onto an AWS IoT account using an [ESP8266](https://amzn.to/3hqqWom) WiFi module.

-[**Video 3: Adding a UV sensor to the weather station**](https://youtu.be/aR3pAWPbU1Q) This episode builds on the previous two and show how to add a [UV](https://amzn.to/3jP4JCA) sensor to the weather station.
+[**Video 3: Adding a UV sensor to the weather station**](https://youtu.be/aR3pAWPbU1Q) This episode builds on the previous two and show how to add a [UV Light](https://amzn.to/3jP4JCA) sensor to the weather station.

 ⚡️ COMPONENTS AND SUPPLIES